bsctl/capsule-doc/docs/content/guides/velero.md

-# Tenants Backup and Restore with Velero
+# Backup and Restore with Velero

 [Velero](https://velero.io) is a backup and restore solution that performs data protection, disaster recovery and migrates Kubernetes cluster from on-premises to the Cloud or between different Clouds.